 Thank you very much for your training.
 The trainer resolved my query in record time and that too as per my utmost sanctification.
 I have no words to describe my gratitude to Intellipaat.

-Intellipaat has been serving Big Data Hadoop enthusiasts from every corner of the city.
-You can be living in any locality in Pune, be it Pimpri Chinchwad, Kharadi, Pimple Saudagar, Baner, Hinjawadi, Aundh, Kothrud, Koregaon Park, Kalyani Nagar, Hadapsar, Erandwane, Hadapsar, Viman Nagar, Magarpatta, Wakad or anywhere.
+Intellipaat has been serving enthusiasts who want to learn the technology with its Big Data and Hadoop training in Pune from every corner of the city.
+You can be living in any locality, be it Pimpri Chinchwad, Kharadi, Pimple Saudagar, Baner, Hinjawadi, Aundh, Kothrud, Koregaon Park, Kalyani Nagar, Hadapsar, Erandwane, Hadapsar, Viman Nagar, Magarpatta, Wakad or anywhere.
 You can have full access to our Hadoop online course sitting at home or office 24/7.

-Intellipaat has a plethora of courses that will help you become a Data Analyst.
+Intellipaat has a plethora of online training programs that will help you become a Data Analyst.
 The comprehensive Data Science courses, Big Data, Python, Machine Learning, Masters In Data Science Program, and others will help you to process, inspect, cleanse, transform, and create model data to gain useful information.

 At Intellipaat, you can enroll in either the instructor-led online training or self-paced training.
 Apart from this, Intellipaat also offers corporate training for organizations to upskill their workforce.
 All trainers at Intellipaat have 12+ years of relevant industry experience, and they have been actively working as consultants in the same domain, which has made them subject matter experts.
 Go through the sample videos to check the quality of our trainers.